-Preliminary exams set in artist death
+Preliminary exams set for 3 in French artist's killing

 Detroit — Mental evaluations for two of the three adult defendants accused in the killing of a French street artist living in the city indicate they are competent to stand trial.